juuroudojo/TemplateDraft/README.md

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with Camino Builder, follow the steps below:
 Clone this repo & install dependencies

 ```